A Practical Mode System for Recursive Definitions: Related Work

 On the other hand, we do not reason about the use of function arguments at all, so our system is much more coarse-grained in this respect.
 In fact, refining our system to accept \code{let rec obj = constr obj params} would be incorrect for our use-case in the OCaml compiler, whose compilation scheme forbids passing yet-uninitialized data to a function.

 In a general design aiming for maximal expressiveness, access modes should refine ML types; in Boudol's system, degrees are interlinked with the type structure in function types $\tau^\alpha \to \tau'$, but one could also consider pair types of the form ${\tau_1}^{\alpha_1} \times {\tau_2}^{\alpha_2}$, etc. In our simpler system, there are no interaction between value shapes (types) and access modes, so we can forget about types completely, a nice conceptual simplification.
-Our formalization will be done entirely in an untyped fragment of ML.
+Our formalization is done entirely in an untyped fragment of ML.

-\subparagraph*{Compilation}
+\paragraph{Compilation}

-\citet*{hirschowitz-compilation-2003,hirschowitz-compilation-2009} discuss the space of compilation schemes for recursive value definitions, and prove the correctness of a compilation scheme similar to one used by the OCaml compiler, using in-place update to tie the knot after recursive bindings are evaluated.
-Their source language has \code{let rec} bindings and a source-level operational semantics, based on floating bindings upwards in the term (similar to explicit substitutions or local thunk stores).
-Their target language can talk about uninitialized memory cells and their update, and a mutable-store operational semantics.
+\citet*{hirschowitz-compilation-2003,hirschowitz-compilation-2009} discuss the space of compilation schemes for recursive value definitions.
+Their work is an inspiration for our own compilation result: they provide a source-level semantics based on floating bindings upwards in the term (similar to explicit substitutions or local thunk stores), and prove correctness of compilation to a global store with backpatching.

-In the present work, we do not formalize a compilation scheme for recursive definitions, we only prove our static analysis correct with respect to a source-level operational semantics.

-While they are presenting a lambda-calculus, these works were concerned with recursive modules and mixin modules in ML languages -- as other related work below.
-Recursive modules are used when programming at large, where programmers are willing to introduce cyclic dependencies in subtle, non-local ways, which requires fine-grained checks.

-We only consider term-level cyclic value definitions, a simpler problem domain where less static sophistication is demanded.
-In fact, we do not aim at accepting substantially more recursive definitions than the previous OCaml syntactic check, only to be more trustworthy.
+Our source-level semantics is close to theirs in spirit (we would argue that the use of \emph{reduction at a distance} is an improvement), and our compilation scheme and its correctness proof are not novel compared to their work --- they are there to provide additional intuition.
+The main contribution of our work is our mode system for recursive declarations, which is expressive enough to capture OCaml value definitions, yet simple and easy to infer.

+A natural question for our work is whether the access-mode derivations we build in our safety check can inform the compilation strategy for recursive values.
+We concentrate on safety, but there is \href{https://github.com/ocaml/ocaml/pull/8956}{ongoing work} by others on the compilation method for recursive values, which partly goes in this direction.